ZebMcKayhan/WireguardManager/README.md

 wgm restart wg21
 ```

 And all should be setup and working.
-Except for DNS.
-DNS lookup will still be through local peer...
-If this is also needed to be done via remote peer, the following could be used (but it's untested) to make an "Exclusive" redirection of DNS for this peer (requires some use of DNSFilter I presume) to the remote peer dnsmasq (which should trigger a lookup via remote wan):
+If no rules for DNS are added it will still be through local peer...
+If this is also needed to be done via remote peer, the added rule from the script:
 ```sh
 iptables -t nat -I DNSFILTER -s 192.168.2.104 -j DNAT --to-destination 10.9.8.1
 ```
+Will redirect DNS requests (port 53) from -s (source ip) 192.168.2.104 to wg21 remote peer 10.9.8.1.
+Then dnsmasq at remote peer will serve this ip with lookups.
+Change -s to all ips you make rules for, create duplicate lines if needed for more ips.
+Ofcource you dont have to use remote peer dnsmasq, you could replace that ip with i.e 9.9.9.9 or some other public dns of your choice and lookup will still be via remote wan.

 The making of table 117 and the superseeding routes should always be in wg2x-up.sh but the rules and DNS redirect could be put in separate files if you wish to control their outputs by executing this file (via Ios Shortcuts, or Android SSH Button?) but make sure to take the nessicary actions to prevent duplicate rules.